astroumd/lmtoy/docs/wishlist.md

 * the pipeline now outputs a lot more useful info (map extent, noise stats per pixel), but we are open to more.
 Some of the current info is not well labeled , and hard to understand for newcomers.
+  Missing at least is what the VLSR range in RAW data is.

-* writes a weight map, makes for better results in ADMIT.
+* writes a weight map, when used makes for better results in ADMIT.
   In the code you can also write out a 0/1 map which cells had a pixel inside, but this is not a flag.
 Can be emulated with otf_select=0 and a mask on that..

 * add otf_select=3 option to use a triangle convolution filter.
 In the end, normalizing to the same RMS, there are no noticable differences.
-Need a more detailed analysis like in SLR Appendix C.
+Need a more detailed analysis like in SLR Appendix C?

 * by default, now only cells will be given a value if there was at least one pixel in it.
 This only works well for convex areas.
 For